tidepool-org/data-model/device-data/out-of-range.md

 Unlike all of the other data model types, the `out-of-range` annotation does not currently include a field for `units`.
-Because of this, when annotating `cbg` or `smbg` readings, the `threshold` should **always** be in `mg/dL`, even when the device takes readings in `mmol/L`.
+Because of this, when annotating `cbg` or `smbg` readings, the `threshold` should **always** be in `mg/dL`, even when the device displays readings in `mmol/L`.
+Although this an unfortunate oversight, the reason for this is that many devices store readings in mg/dL, even if they display readings in mmol/L. Even the example below is contrived, as we have not actually come across a device that does this.

 For `bloodKetone` readings, the `threshold` should be a value measured in `mmol/L`.
 We acknowledge that this is inconvenient and inconsistent with the rest of our data model, and we hope to address it at some stage in the future.
+We intend to address this by adding a `units` field, similar to the field used in the `cbg`, `smbg` and `bloodKetone` data types.

-For example, for a high CGM reading for a device that reads in mmol/L with a high threshold of 23.0 mmol/L:
+For example, for a high CGM reading for a device that displays in mmol/L with a high threshold of 23.0 mmol/L:
 ```json
 {
   "type": "cbg",